RACQueueScheduler Class Reference

 interval - The interval at which the block should be rescheduled, starting

-.
+from date.
 This will use the system wall clock, to avoid

 skew when the computer goes to sleep.